 Moody’s downgrades Portugal rating by a notch

-Moody's Investors Service on Tuesday downgraded Portugal's ratings by a notch from A3 to Baa1 and warned that it expected a further cut given the country's budgetary, political and economic uncertainties.
+Moody's Investors Service on Tuesday downgraded Portugal's ratings by a notch from A3 to Baa1 and warned that it expected the country to have to seek outside help to resolve its debt problems.

 Moody’s said its decision was “driven primarily by increased political, budgetary and economic uncertainty, which increase the risk that the government will be unable to achieve (its) ambitious deficit reduction targets” in the period 2011-2014.

-The ratings downgrade follows similar action by other top ratings agencies after parliament rejected the government's latest austerity package earlier this month, forcing its resignation.
+The downgrade follows others by Moody’s itself and the other top ratings agencies after parliament rejected the government’s latest austerity package last month, forcing its resignation.

-The markets increasingly believe that Lisbon will be forced to seek outside help, like fellow eurozone strugglers Greece and Ireland last year, to restore its public finances.
+The markets increasingly believe that Lisbon will be forced to seek outside help, like fellow eurozone strugglers Greece and Ireland last year, and are demanding ever higher rates of return to provide fresh funds to cover its debt.

 On Monday, the rate of return on Portugal’s benchmark 10-year bonds rose for a 10th straight session to record highs near 8.5 percent, an unsustainable level to have to pay for long-term funding.